textcreationpartnership/A03166/README.md

 ##Content Summary##

 #####Body#####

-A breefe balet touching the traytorous takynge of Scarborow CastellHeywood, John, 1497?-1580?1557App
+1. ❧A breefe balet touching the traytorous takynge of Scarborow Castell.

 #####Back#####
+Imprinted at London in fleetestrete by Tho.
+Powell.
+Cum priuilegio ad imprimendum solum.
-A breefe balet touching the traytorous takynge of Scarborow CastellHeywood, John, 1497?-1580?1557App **Types of content**
+**Types of content**

   * There are 84 **verse** lines!